DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## Before You Begin

-A Raspberry Pi offers one of the easiest setups on which to run a dedicated DigiNode.
-A Raspberry Pi 4 8GB or better is recommended, booting from an SSD.
-For a complete list of suggested hardware, see [here](/docs/suggested_hardware.md).
+- A Raspberry Pi is arguably the easiest way to run a DigiNode.
+- A **Raspberry Pi 4 8GB** or better is recommended, **booting from an SSD**.
+(Using a microSD is significantly slower and less robust.)
+For suggested hardware, click [here](/docs/suggested_hardware.md).
+- DigiNode is designed to operate headless - i.e. you do not need a display, keyboard or mouse attached to your Raspberry Pi.
+Everything is managed remotely from your computer.

-These instructions will take you though all the steps required to setup your DigiNode on a Raspberry Pi.
-For less technical users, there is a link to more detailed instructions for each step, hopefully making it easy for everyone to follow.
+- This page covers all the steps to setup a DigiNode on your Raspberry Pi.
+For less technical users, there are links to more detailed step-by-stop instructions.

-For help, please join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools).
+- For help, join the [DigiNode Tools Telegram group](https://t.me/DigiNodeTools).

-Note: A DigiNode is designed to operate "headless".
-This means you do not need a display, keyboard or mouse attached to your Raspberry Pi.
-Your DigiNode will be setup and managed entirely from your Mac or Windows computer.

 ## Summary of Steps